opsfolio/docs.opsfolio.com/src/content/docs/surveilr/reference/cli/commands.md

 * `notebooks` — Notebooks maintenance utilities
 * `web-ui` — Configuration to start the SQLPage webserver
 * `udi` — Universal Data Infrastructure
-* `transform` — Resource transformation utilities for data stored in the RSSD
 * `anonymize` — PII and PHI Deidentification StrategSerialize
 * `upgrade` — Update `surveilr` to latest or specific version
 * `orchestrate` — Enable RSSDs to execute SQL-based validation and log "issues," "warnings," and other notifications into the orchestration tables
+* `doctor` — Print out the versions of external dependencies that `surveilr` as per the current host

 ###### **Options:**